idaholab/moose/tutorials/tutorial02_multiapps/doc/content/intro.md

 - Each solve is spread out in parallel to make the most efficient use of computing resources
 - Efficiently ties together multiple team’s codes
-- MOOSE-wrapped, external applications can exist anywhere in this hierarchy !col-end!
+- MOOSE-wrapped, external applications can exist anywhere in this hierarchy
+- Apps do NOT know they are running within the MultiApp hierarchy!
+!col-end!

 !col width=50%